Dual exchange rate: History

 In the gold standard and the Bretton Woods system, the major developed countries mainly implemented fixed exchange rate systems.
 Due to the devaluation of the pound around the 1970s and the collapse of the Bretton Woods system, many developed countries switched to floating exchange rates.
 In 1971, France started to adopt the dual exchange rate system.
 After that, in 1973, Italy also adopted this system.
 Both countries maintained these dual exchange rate systems through the early 1970s.
 The Belgium–Luxembourg Economic Union has been using this system since 1957.

 Around the same time (i.e. the 1970s), many Latin American countries also shifted from a single exchange rate system to a dual exchange rate system or a multiple exchange rate system.
 With the structural adjustment to international trade that has occurred since the mid-1980s, especially the deepening of trade reform, Latin American countries have begun gradually abandoning multiple exchange rate systems, favoring instead the implementation of single exchange rate systems.

-From 1981 to 1985, during a period of Chinese economic reform, China formally implemented a dual exchange rate system.
+From 1981 to 1985, during a period of reform and opening up, China formally implemented a dual exchange rate system.
 After 1985, China appeared in the foreign exchange market and the official exchange rate coexisted with a market-determined exchange rate.
 This system, though, didn't last long and was abandoned in 1994.

 From 1985 to 1995, South Africa also implemented a dual exchange rate system, and achieved remarkable results.